mjordan/islandora_batch_with_derivs/README.md

     └── TN.jpg
 ```

-The names of the object subdirectories carry no meaning.
-We do not include the RELS-EXT datastream since it is created automatically.
+The names of the object subdirectories have no significance.

 ## Maintainer